alljoyn/extras-webdocs/docs/learn/base-services/notification/index.md

 In summary, this is how things work:

-* A Produer sends a sessionless signal containing the notification
+* A Producer sends a sessionless signal containing the notification.

-* Consumers will receive this signal and display the notification
+* Consumers will receive this signal and display the notification.

-* Consumers joining the netowrk later will also receive this signal and display the information.
+* Consumers joining the network later will also receive this signal and display the information.

 * When the TTL expires, the Procuder will stop broadcasting this sessionless signal.
-Consumers will stop displayting the notification
+Consumers will stop displaying the notification

-* At anytime, a Producer or Consumer can send a sessionless signal to dismiss the notificaiton.
+* At any time, a Producer or Consumer can send a sessionless signal to dismiss the notificaiton.
 Consumers, upon receiving this, will stop displaying the notification.